denniemok/pex-block/README.md

 <hr>

 ### Introduction
-This is a minimalist plugin with exactly one function: makes any PermissionsEx command console-only and blocks the usage of PermissionsEx-related exploits.
+This is a minimalist plugin with exactly one function: makes PermissionsEx commands console-only and blocks PermissionsEx-related exploits.
 Nothing fancy or complicated is involved.
 It only does the simplest task you ask for, and hence the performance.

 Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), this component is now made available separately with enhanced configurability.